Service(s) working on this project

 The registration is done on the website of the network of sentinel general practitioners.

 Acute respiratory infections and influenza-like illness are covered by the network continuously since 2007.
 For each episode age group, vaccination status and hospitalization are recorded.
 There is also a close collaboration with the national reference center for Influenza in Belgium that collect a clinical sample in a subset of patients.
-More information is available on the influenza surveillance website of Sciensano.
+More information is available on this webpage.

 For the other health problems specific questionnaires are recorded by the sentinel GPs in order to better describe the characteristics and risk factors.
 These questionnaires are anonymous (name, surname, age, postal code and date of consultation are not recorded) et can be consulted or filled in directly on the website of the network of sentinel general practitioners.